volunteer in hawaii

 Hawaii Island Land and Trust

-I met Scott at the office and he provided me with an overview of HILT’s mission, vision, and programs, and a view of the HILT lands on Maui.
-I was there to learn more about HILT and also to volunteer in Hawaii and do something to give back.
+I met Scott at the office, and he provided me with an overview of HILT’s mission, vision, and programs, as well as a view of the HILT lands on Maui.
+I was there to learn more about HILT, volunteer in Hawaii, and do something to give back.

 HILT has a team of local volunteers who come out and work in the various areas clearing invasive plants every week and this week I was going to join them.
 I took Scott’s advice and wore long pants, sturdy shoes, and a hat, and brought sunscreen – I was ready to get dirty!
 And I was really excited about this change of pace to my normal Maui itinerary.